IELTS results: dates and how to get your results

 - You may receive an SMS on the day the results arrive to advise you. (not all Test Centres offer this service, so check beforehand).

-- Remember that no results will be given by phone or sent by email.
+- Remember that no results are available by phone or sent by email.

 - For more information, visit: https://takeielts.britishcouncil.org/take-ielts/ielts-results-scores